turingschool-examples/monster_shop_final/README.md

 #### Completion Criteria

-1. Merchants need full CRUD functionality on bulk discounts, and will be accessed a link on the merchant's dashboard.
+1. Merchant Employees need full CRUD functionality on bulk discounts, and will be accessed a link on the merchant's dashboard.
 1. You will implement a percentage based discount:
    - 5% discount on 20 or more items
 1. A merchant can have multiple bulk discounts in the system.